 CoinHive and Cryptojacking

 What is coinhive.
-The drop in popularity is certainly due to the end of the CoinHive service.
-Unfortunately, this great service is out of control.
-Instead of achieving their main goal of making money on websites (like magazines, etc.) instead of advertising, hackers began to do so.
+The drop in popularity is undoubtedly due to the end of the CoinHive service.
+Unfortunately, this excellent service is out of control.
+Instead of achieving their primary goal of making money on websites (like magazines, etc.) instead of advertising, hackers began to do so.

-The mining script (program) has become more sophisticated due to user inattention (downloading and installing cracked and questionable programs) or mining has started.
+The mining script (program) has become more sophisticated due to user inattention (downloading and installing cracked and suspicious programs), or mining has started.

 However, much more experience is required for this.
 An experienced hacker doesn’t need CoinHive … So, thanks to CoinHive, only the suckers have fallen.

-In summary, the extraction of cryptocurrencies on websites does not necessarily have to be motivated by bad intentions.
-However, it is important that the site visitor is warned in advance or that the mining is done illegally without his knowledge.
+In summary, the extraction of cryptocurrencies on websites does not necessarily have to be motivated by evil intentions.
+However, it is essential that the site visitor is warned in advance or that the mining is done illegally without his knowledge.

-If you are interested in the content of the website and the authors inform you in advance that they will benefit from your device when you visit their website, this may be a way to support the website.
+If you are interested in the website’s content, and the authors inform you in advance that they will benefit from your device when you visit their website, this may be a way to support the website.

-It is clear that criminals will find and use any means possible to make money, and cryptojacking is a fairly easy way for them.
+Criminals will find and use any means possible to make money, and cryptojacking is a reasonably easy way for them.
 What is very positive is that even the manufacturers of browsers react to it and try to fight it.